RuiyangJu/ruiyangju.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently pursuing a Ph.D.
-(DoGS SPRING Fellowship) at the [Graduate School of Informatics](https://www.i.kyoto-u.ac.jp/), [Kyoto University](https://www.kyoto-u.ac.jp/), Japan.
+(JST DoGS SPRING Fellowship) at the [Graduate School of Informatics](https://www.i.kyoto-u.ac.jp/), [Kyoto University](https://www.kyoto-u.ac.jp/), Japan.
 I am a member of the [LSTA Lab.](https://www.lsta.media.kyoto-u.ac.jp/), where I conduct research on document and text analysis, recognition, and processing.
 If you are interested in any form of academic collaboration, please feel free to [email](mailto:jryjry1094791442@gmail.com) me.